ucsd-cse125-sp22/cse125-sp22-group5/README.md

     engine->terminate();
 }
 ```
-You can also get the duration since the time when the state of a key is changed:
+You can also get the duration since the time when the state of a key changed:
 ```
-// first, you need to get the current time: double currentTime = engine->getTime();
+// first, you need to get the current time from the engine: double currentTime = engine->getTime();

 // then, let's print out how long the user has been pressing the space bar: